VASP

 Obtaining a Licence

 Research Computing does not have a license for VASP.
-See this page for information about licensing:
+See the VASP FAQ for information about licensing.

 In short, VASP licenses are given to well-defined research groups only.
 They are not granted by department or institution.
 Furthermore, they are not personal licenses.
 All members of a VASP group have to work in the same organizational unit (department, institute) at the same location.
-The way to get a license is for PI of a research group to obtain it.
+The PI of the research group must obtain the license.

 Once a research group obtains a license, Research Computing can help with the installation of the software and configuring the license server.